bennyfreemantle/bennyfreemantle/README.md

 Currently working through the full stack online course [The Odin Project](https://www.theodinproject.com/).
 This has taught me lots of new skills.
 The main one, being able to research for myself effectively to solve a problem.

-This README will act as a somewhat documentation for my journey of becoming a Full Stack Web Developer and further career into the field tech.
+This README will act as a somewhat documentation for my journey of becoming a Full Stack Web Developer and further career into the field of tech.

 <h3 align="center" > <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30" height="30" style="margin-right: 10px;">Connect with me 🤝 </h3>